jeertmans/DiffeRT2d/papers/joss/paper.md

 ## Network optimization

-In a previous work, we presented a smoothing technique [@eertmans2024eucap] that makes RT differentiable everywhere.
+In previous work, we presented a smoothing technique [@eertmans2024eucap] that makes RT differentiable everywhere.
 The aforementioned technique is available throughout DiffeRT2d via an optional `approx` (for *approximation*) parameter, or via a global config variable.